Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Equity, Diversity, and Inclusion Teaching Award

-This award recognizes an individual who promotes and advances the principles of equity, diversity, inclusion, and accessibility in teaching and learning.
-An individual nominated for this award should demonstrate a proven commitment to respect and inclusivity in instructional practice and utilizing intercultural communication in all learning environments.
+This award recognizes an individual who promotes and advances the principles of equity, diversity, inclusion and accessibility in teaching and learning.
+An individual nominated for this award is characterized by a proven commitment to inclusion and respect in instructional practice and utilizing intercultural communication in all learning environments.

 Indigenous Teaching Excellence Award